paulanthonywilson/furlough/_posts/2021-02-26-content-security-policy-configuration-in-phoenix.md

 [^1]: Another option would be to ignore the advice from Sobelow, and not have such a policy at all.
 I aver that it is best to not ignore advice from security experts.
 A Content Security Policy may be a pain to set up and maintain but working through these issues helps us be able to put in place "Defence in Depth" against naughty script kiddies.
 Think about how the British Airways Magecart hack would have gone if browsers were refusing [AJAX requests to baways.com](https://www.theregister.com/2018/09/11/british_airways_website_scripts/)

 [^2]: There's a good chance I will want a protected version of the Dashboard in production; I'll look into the `unsafe-inline`, which does not seem like a great production setting and report back at some point.
+I expect the clue is in the phrase "its hash, its nonce, or 'unsafe-inline' appears in neither"